EmilioCG30/cyclistic-analysis/README.md

 ## Process the data

 1. Create a new column called "ride_length".
 This will be calculated per day of the week, per month, per year and per membership type.
-- The sentence to do this with SQL will be:
+- The query to do this with SQL will be:
 ```
  AVG(TIMESTAMP_DIFF(ended_at, started_at, minute)) AS avg_ride_length_min
 ```
 Where the TIMESTAMP_DIFF function is used in order to determine each ride_id duration (end time minus start time) and then the AVG (average) function is used to determine the average duration of the rides in terms of "minutes".

 2. Create a new column called "day_of_week".
-- The sentence to do this in SQL will be:
+- The query to do this in SQL will be:
 ```
  EXTRACT(
         DAYOFWEEK